-- Oat Cereals, such as porridge, release their energy slowly - so breakfast keeps children going through to lunch.
+- Oat cereals like porridge release their energy slowly - so breakfast keeps children going through to lunch.
 The opposite is true for sugary cereals - so ditch the sugar puffs and coco pops!
-Confession here - my kids recently rejected their porridge for Weetabix, but it worked while it lasted!

-- Omega Fish Oils - If your child has issues concentrating or is coming up to an important exam I'd consider this supplement simply because it's cheap, harmless and there's growing evidence supporting the benefit to concentration and learning.
+- Omega oils - If your child has issues concentrating or is coming up to an important exam I'd consider this supplement simply because it's cheap, harmless and there's growing evidence supporting the benefit to concentration and learning.

 Water is very important to the brain and dehydration has a clear impact on concentration.
 This is something we often consider only in the summer time but it's really worth ensuring your child is hydrated in winter too.

-Most schools are on top of this, but if not, a tap-filled water bottle is an easy answer - annoyingly my son's new secondary school believes drinking water is best delivered via the caterer's vending machines!
+Most schools are on top of this, but if not, a tap-filled water bottle is an easy answer.

 Several research studies point to exercise being beneficial to school children's concentration.